 The procedure is based on informal and formal stages.
-The informal stage involves trying to resolve the matter as quickly as possible with first the class teacher or the Head Teacher and must be tried first.
-Only if the complainant is dissatisfied with the outcome or the matter cannot be resolved by this individual should the matter be referred to the formal stage with the Head Teacher or the Governing Body.
+The informal stage involves trying to resolve the matter as quickly as possible firstly with the class teacher or the Head Teacher (this must be tried first).
+If the complainant is dissatisfied with the outcome or the matter cannot be resolved, the matter be referred to the formal stage with the Head Teacher or the Governing Body.

-Where a complaint is initially sent to the Chair of Governors s/he should refer the matter to the Head Teacher for it to be dealt with under the procedures below.
+Where a complaint is initially sent to the Chair of Governors she should refer the matter to the Head Teacher for it to be dealt with under the procedures below.